 You can also use pallet wrap for Amazon shipments to ensure your items are safe and secure during transit.
 The best way to use pallet wrap for Amazon shipments is to shrink wrap your goods when loaded to the pallet, applying heat to tighten the shrink film.

 As you may also have to label your pallets, here is how to do it.
-First of all, the shipment labels must be placed on all the sides of the shipping pallet – also, they should be on the outside of the stretch wrap, if any.
+To begin with, the shipment labels must be placed on all sides of the shipping pallet.
+You can get more information on this by visiting your Seller Central account or simply raising a query with Amazon about labelling your pallet to meet their requirements.

 For ease of access, the labels should be placed squarely and not angled.
 If the pallet contains only one ASIN, it is to be labelled as “Single ASIN Pallet”.